nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/compile-waf-policies.md

 ## Upload the security bundle

-The final step is to upload the security bundle binary to the NGINX Ingress Controller pods.
+To finish adding a security bundle, the binary file to the NGINX Ingress Controller pods.

 ```shell
 kubectl cp /your/local/path/<bundle_name>.tgz  <namespace>/<pod-name>:etc/nginx/waf/bundles<bundle_name>.tgz
 ```

-Once the bundle has been uploaded to the cluster, NGINX Ingress Controller will pick up and automatically load the new WAF policy.
+Once the bundle has been uploaded to the cluster, NGINX Ingress Controller will detect and automatically load the new WAF policy.